Want to get ahead? Need to catch up? Take a Summer Class online!Register Today

 We work with each student to develop personalized learning tools and strategies, including digital and hard copy organizational, reading, note-taking, and time management tools, etc.

-We encourage you to apply early for Summer PAL since seats fills up quickly:
+We encourage you to register early for Summer PAL since seats fills up quickly:

 Once you have submitted the online registration, an option to pay by credit card, and other options, will appear.
 There is a deposit required for this course.
 Please contact Student Financial Services ( firstname.lastname@example.org) with payment questions.